ngandlau/ngandlau.github.io/content/posts/when-the-heavens-went-on-sale.md

 > "Like a man posessed, Beck began building his first rocket.
 The project required that he once again experiment with propellants.
 This time around it was not so much about refining the chemicals as finding the right recipe of explosives to combine.
 Knowing almost nothing about chemistry, he read books on the subject and sought advice from anyone who could help, including scientists working down the hallway."
 (When the Heavens went on Sale, p.181)

+> "But with Pete [Peter Beck], we'd be working on a problem, and he would go home at night and make something in his home workshop and prove the theory wrong or right."

 > [Peter Beck:] "I've since learned that I should times everything by pi.
 The amount of time and cost is usually about 3.14 times what you think it will be."

 > Rockets are not supercomplicated.
 If it looks complicated, it's because you haven't broken it down into enough chunks yet.
 The key to building a rocket is breaking it into tiny little chunks (p.
 313)